-One of the best modes of transportation on Saint Simons Island is to travel by Golf Cart.
+One of the best modes of transportation on St Simons Island is to travel by Golf Cart.
 There’s no need to worry about salt or sand on our vehicle, finding parking at the beach or high fuel costs.
 Just jump on and enjoy the giant mossy live oaks as you tour the island.
+It’s the most convenient way to scurry the whole crew between restaurants, shops, and all points in-between.
+If you want a little more workout in your island expedition, perhaps a bike rental would be more your speed?
+Then again, you may want to leave the driving to the guides on local sightseeing tours.

 507 Ocean Blvd • (912) 602-2711 • www.islandcarts4rent.com